BREASTFEEDING WITH MATERNAL HEALTH CONDITIONS

 1. Lack of flexibility and understanding from breastfeeding supporters, or lack of support offered

-2. Concerns over whether breastfeeding was safe for the infant - because of maternal medication, or whether it was safe for the mother - for example concern over osteoporosis in existing bone disease
+2. Concerns over whether breastfeeding was safe for the infant - because of maternal medication, or whether it was safe for the parent - for example concern over osteoporosis in existing bone disease

 3. Physical difficulties with positioning and attachment due to the limitations of the disability